April 13, 2024 - July 6, 2024

 Image: Hansina Iversen, Purple Rain, 2023

-Fog Swept Cargo is curated by Kinna Poulsen organized in collaboration with the Ministry of Foreign Affairs, Industry and Trade of the Faroe Islands.
+Fog Swept Cargo is curated by Kinna Poulsen and organized by Scandinavia House in collaboration with the Ministry of Foreign Affairs, Industry and Trade of the Faroe Islands.
+Scandinavia House is grateful for additional support for the exhibition provided by Ellen Braestrup Strickler and the Bequest of Birgitta Dill.

 *Opening April 13, 2024*